top of page

 Antonine Wall

-After only eight years the Romans abandoned it already and retreated behind Hadrian’s Wall more to the south again.
-In 208, the Romans made an effort to reinforce the Antonine Wall, but they gave up soon after.
-No, not their turf.
+After only eight years the Romans abandoned this wall already, and retreated behind the stone Hadrian’s Wall more to the south again.
+In the year 208, the Romans made an effort to reinforce the Antonine Wall, but they gave up soon after.
+No, definitively not their turf.

 Offa’s Dyke (UK) – 240 km